 He stated: "The Indians further assured me that in certain seasons of high water there had been a water connection between the Desplaines and the Calamic [Calumet River] through the valleys of the Sauganash and Stony creek."

-It is most likely that there was not one portage route at Chicago, but several, their use being governed by factors such as the season, the weather, etc. There was no big sign in Lake Michigan saying "Turn here for Portage."
+It is most likely that there was not one portage route at Chicago, but several, their use is governed by factors such as the season, the weather, etc. There was no big sign in Lake Michigan saying "Turn here for Portage."
 In short, any route between Lake Michigan and the Desplaines or Illinois rivers became a portage if somebody used it.
 Although the bulk of the traffic probably used the traditional Mud Lake route, the above information does open the possibility that the Sag (only a few miles south of the Mud Lake route) could also have served at times as a portage route, and therefore the possibility of someone building a fort to protect it -- particularly one covering an important crossing point (possibly the only one for miles) for a north-south trail -- cannot be quickly dismissed.

 French military field fortifications of the Fox Wars: The French-Fox wars of the early 18th century are particularly interesting in relation to the problem at hand because of numerous expeditions (both Indian and French) through the Chicago area at various times between 1715 and 1732, with several mentions of temporary forts.
 The French are also known to have used small artillery pieces in some of these conflicts.
 Also interesting is the fact there were several major battles and skirmishes between the French and Fox-related tribes that occurred in the Illinois-Wisconsin-Indiana area that have not been pin-pointed; even more of a curiosity, a number of battlefield sites are in historical contention for the same battle!

 One interesting bit of information comes from Clarence Alvord's book, “The Illinois Country.”
 In discussing an attempt at a coordinated assault on the Fox in the spring of 1728, French troops from three different commands were to combine forces, but the venture was a failure.
 The Commandant, François-Marie Le Marchand de Lignery, tried to put the blame on the Commander of the troops from Fort de Chartres, Sieur de Liette, who failed to make the rendezvous.
-According to Alvord: "…Sieur de Liette, accompanied by a Jesuit, Father Dumas, did lead twenty soldiers and as many habitants and some Indians as far as Chicago, where he defeated a band of Foxes and Kickapoo, killing twenty and taking fifteen prisoners, with the loss of one officer and two soldiers."
+According to Alvord: "…Sieur de Liette, accompanied by a Jesuit, Father Dumas, did lead twenty soldiers and as many habitants (an early French settler) and some Indians as far as Chicago, where he defeated a band of Foxes and Kickapoo, killing twenty and taking fifteen prisoners, with the loss of one officer and two soldiers."

 Such an incident could well explain two forts on a seemingly dead-end swamp.
 The French-Fox wars are nearly virgin ground for historians; only a handful of related documents have been translated and/or transcribed.
-Perhaps some researcher will someday either prove or disprove the possibility of the Palos forts having anything to do with this series of conflicts.
+Perhaps some researchers will someday either prove or disprove the possibility of the Palos forts having anything to do with this series of conflicts.

-French or American forts of the French & Indian War: I have yet to come across anything indicating military activity in the Midwest during thls period.
+French or American forts of the French & Indian War: I have yet to come across anything indicating military activity in the Midwest during this period.
 If anyone has knowledge of such, I would appreciate hearing from them.

 Forts of the British Occupation: I have yet to come across anything indicating military activity in the Midwest during this period.
 Although the British did occupy Fort de Chartres downstate, they appear to have been more interested in divesting themselves of the responsibilities of maintaining garrisons in the Illinois country, not creating more of them.
 I do not know of any military activity in the Chicago area in this period.